rainmanh/jumpscale_core8/docs/Installation/JS8.md

 js8 is a simple binary, written in Go.

-You can downloads js8 and put the binary in your PATH location.
+You can download js8 and put the binary in your PATH location:

 ```shell
 wget https://stor.jumpscale.org/storx/static/js8 -O /usr/local/bin/js8